randymi01/fridgechef/README.md

 3. MongoDB save dietary restrictions
 4. Improve food entity extractor - Randy, Liam
 5. Improve recommender - Kyle, Jacob, Liam, Randy

+## Local build setup guide
+1. Pull repo, make and activate a python env, run the following commands in your terminal
+> pip install -r requirements.txt
+> python -m spacy download en_core_web_sm
+2. Get a [Spoonacular](https://spoonacular.com/food-api) authentication key, and a [Twilio](https://www.twilio.com/) SID, authentication key, and number.
+Make a secret.py file in the working directory and put the following in:
+> TWILIO_SID = "YOUR SID HERE"
+> TWILIO_AUTH = "YOUR AUTH KEY HERE"
+> SPOON_AUTH = "YOUR AUTH KEY HERE"
+>
+> twilio_number = 'YOUR TWILIO PHONE NUMBER HERE'
+> my_phone_number = 'YOUR PHPNE NUMBER HERE'
+3. Run main.py in the virtual env with "python main.py".
+At this point, you should receive a text message to your phone number from the twilio number.
+4. In a new terminal, install [ngrok](https://ngrok.com/) and run the following command to your computer (I use wsl, might be different for different os)
+> ngrok http 8000
+5. Running the command should generate a url which is a tunnel to your computer.
+Copy this url, then go to the Twilio website, log in, and edit the twilio number you used.
+Replace the webhook "HTTP POST" url with the ngrok url generated, followed by "/sms".
+You should now be able to text back the Twilio number and interact with the program.